rtgodwin/rtgodwin.github.io/_pages/tavern1.md

 - Plan for game: series of one-shots for now
 - Combat / exploration and puzzles / roleplay?
 - What sort of setting?
-Pirates / icewind dale icy dungeon / don't care
+Pirates / icewind dale icy dungeon and save a town from a curse / go to Candlekeep and help some wizards / don't care
 - Any off limits topics?
 - You have to roleplay - don't have to talk but at least have to narrate what your character is saying or doing
 - Metagaming - you gotta do what your character would do, each player's turn is not a team effort, you have to stfu as much as possible when not your turn, no one can help you